cloudnative-pg/cloudnative-pg/docs/src/troubleshooting.md

 ## First steps

-To get a quick overview of the situation in the cluster or installation of interest, the `kubectl` plugin is the first tool to reach for:
+To quickly get an overview of the cluster or installation, the `kubectl` plugin is the primary tool to use:

 1. the [status subcommand](kubectl-plugin.md#status) provides an overview of a cluster
 2. the [report subcommand](kubectl-plugin.md#report) provides the manifests for clusters and the operator deployment.
-It can also include logs by using the `--logs` option.
+It can also include logs using the `--logs` option.
   The report generated via the plugin will include the full cluster manifest.

-The plugin can also be installed via packages on air-gapped systems.
-Please see the full details in the [plugin document](kubectl-plugin.md) page and become familiar with it.
+The plugin can be installed on air-gapped systems via packages.
+Please refer to the [plugin document](kubectl-plugin.md) for complete instructions.

 ## Are there backups?